 I was born and brought up in Greece, where I acquired some of the skills that opened up new worlds for me: I learnt to read Ancient Greek, to speak English and French, to read music and play the piano.

-Since my PhD studies, I have lived and worked in Greece, France, the Czech Republic, and the UK.
-Although philosophy is a form of homesickness, as Heidegger liked to say -quoting Novalis, I have in the past few years found my home in London, UK.
+I have lived and worked in Greece, France, the Czech Republic, and the UK.
+Although philosophy is a form of homesickness, as Heidegger liked to say, quoting Novalis, I have in the past few years found my home in London.